Platonic-Systems/generics-sop-examples/doc/edit.md

 ### Identify the general pattern

 Once you have written the implementation manually, the next step is to make it as general as possible.
 Try to extract the "general pattern" behind these manual implementations.
-Looking at the instances above, we can conclude the general pattern exists as follows:
+From looking at the *specialized* instances above, we can determine a *general* pattern described as follows:

 - To encode `Foo_Bar` in a datatype `Foo`, we drop the `Foo_` and take the `Bar`.
 Then, we convert it to `bar.html`.
 - If a sum constructor has arguments, we check that it possesses exactly one argument (arity <=1).
 Then, we call `encodeRoute` on that argument and append it to the constructor's encoding using `/`.